2019 UEFA Champions League final: Post-match

 Liverpool won their sixth European Cup and their second of the Champions League era.
 The club surpassed Barcelona and Bayern Munich, each with five titles, and ranks third behind Real Madrid (13) and Milan (7) for overall European titles.
 Liverpool defender Virgil van Dijk was named the man of the match by UEFA for his leadership and interventions to break up Tottenham's attacks.

 Liverpool returned to England the day after the final and celebrated their victory by parading the trophy around Liverpool in an open-top double-decker bus.
 The parade began at Allerton Maze and continued for 8 miles (13 kilometres) towards the city centre, ending on the Liverpool Strand.
 Police estimated the number of supporters to be approximately 750,000, with the number of people lining the route causing the parade to last an additional two hours.

 Subsequent matches

 As champions, Liverpool faced Chelsea (winners of the 2019 UEFA Europa League Final) in the 2019 UEFA Super Cup, held on 14 August.
 Liverpool won the match 5–4 on penalties after the game had ended 2–2 after extra time.
 Representing Europe, Liverpool also took part in the 2019 FIFA Club World Cup.
-Liverpool went on to win their first Club World Cup title, defeating Monterrey 2–1 in the semi-finals and Flamengo 1–0 after extra time in the final.
+Liverpool went on to win their first Club World Cup title, defeating Mexican club Monterrey 2–1 in the semi-finals and Brazilian club Flamengo 1–0 after extra time in the final.